microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/01-intro.md

 > [!NOTE]
 > This tutorial was written with .NET SDK version 6.0.102.
 The steps in this guide may work with other versions, but that has not been tested.

-## Feedback

-Please provide any feedback on this tutorial in the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-dotnet-core).